 Here you can find your way.

-They won’t tell you how to point your domain towards their servers if you bring it over.
+They won’t tell you how to point your domain toward their servers if you bring it over.

 You are left to solve this problem, which is not a good strategy.